SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 ---
 ### ros2_control
-Fast common framework between drivers for hardwares and control algorithms.
+Fast common framework between drivers for different hardware platforms and control algorithms.

+#### Controller Manager

+The center of ros2 control is **Controller manager** that links controllers and hardware drivers.

+#### Hardware Interfaces
-The center of ros2 control is **Controller manager**, links controllers and drivers.
-It has **hardware interfaces** or hardware components that speaks to the hardware and exposes them to controller.
-Hardwares are represented with **command interfaces (read/write)** and **state interfaces (real only)**.
-An actuator can have multiple command interfaces, e.g., it can be controlled by either speed or torque.For motors, we can only control it, making it a command interface.
+It has **hardware interfaces** or hardware component that speaks to different languages of hardwares and exposes them to controller.
+Hardwares are represented with **command interfaces (read/write)** or **state interfaces (real only)**.
+An actuator can have multiple command interfaces, e.g., it can be controlled by either speed or torque.
+For motors, we can only control it, making it a command interface.
 But we can monitor the speed, position with encoders, making them state interfaces.
 For the two motors, we have two command interfaces (one for velocity of each motor), and four state interfaces (position and velocity of each wheel).

 With motors and their hardware interfaces loaded, `ros2 control list_hardware_interfaces` returns command and state interfaces.
 ROS2 control doesn't know or care which one does what. **Resource Manager** takes all command and state interfaces and publishes as a list, accessible by the controllers.
-The URDF mentions which interfaces are connected to which part of the hardware.

-**Controllers**: are how we interact with the robot.
-On one end, they listen to ros_topics for sensed data, do some calculations, and send output to hardware interfaces exposed by the resource manager.
+We associate hardware interfaces with actual hardware by adding them into the URDF using `<ros2_control>` tag - and the **Resource Manager** knows about the hardware interfaces from the URDF.

+#### Controllers
+are how the rest of the ROS ecosystem interact with ros2_control.
+On one end, they listen to ros_topics for control input - joint positions or body velocities - they take the input and use some alogirhtm to figure out the appropriate actuator speeds, positions, etc. They can also publish to ROS topics for command feedback or state information, and a single controller can pass information in either or both directions.
+There are controllers that don't control anything, just publishes sensor/feedback data.

+**Control Manager and Controllers**: The controller manager loads listed controllers and matches them with the right command and state interfaces the resource manager is exposing.
+To set up the controller, we write a yaml file with parameters, and pass that to the controller manager.
+From there we can tell it to start/stop controller as needed.
+We can have multiple controllers in one robot - as long as they are not trying to control the same command interface (real-only state interfaces can be shared).

 While the hardware interfaces is designed for specific hardwares, the controllers are designed for robot applications.
 ROS2 control packages has built in controllers for common needs, like the `diff_drive_controller` for differential drive robot.
 Controllers can be input-only, output-only or both.

-**Control Manager and Controllers**: The controller manager matches controllers with the right command and state interfaces the resource manager is exposing.
-To set up the controller, we write a yaml file with parameters, and pass that to the controller manager.
-From there we can tell it to start/stop controller as needed.
-We can have multiple controllers in one robot - as long as they are not trying to control the same command interface (real-only state interfaces can be shared).

-**Setting up Controller Manager**: With hardware and controllers, we can write node and have controller manager running inside it, or more usually, use node provided for us.
+#### Running the Controller Manager
+We have our hardware interfaces on one side, controllers on the other side, and a controller manager in the middle.
+We can run the controller manager in two ways
+1. Normal way: use the `ros2_control_node` provided by the `controller_manager` package.
+We'll use this for controlling the real robot.
+2. Writing our own node and instantiate the controller manager inside it.
+For example, `gazebo_ros2_control` plugin runs its own controller manager.
 In either way, we need to provide hardware info, usually with URDF, and controller info, usually with yaml file.

 **Interacting with Controller Manager**:
-- The controller manager has *services* to access the functionalities
-- ros2control command line tool (CLI): makes these service calls easier.
-- Nodes/scripts: can run key functions.
+Once controller manager is running, we need to interact with it to do things like checking the hardware interfaces and starting the controllers.
+There are a number of ways to do these interactions:
+1. it exposes some services that we can call
+2. it provides the ros2 control command line tool to simplify calling the services
+3. it provides some nodes which will also call the services when they are executed

+Using these tools we can start/stop/reconfigure the controllers.

+#### ros2 control in Simulation
+##### Installing dependencies
 On the dev machine:
 ```bash
 sudo apt install ros-${ROS_DISTRO}-ros2-control ros-${ROS_DISTRO}-ros2-controllers ros-${ROS_DISTRO}-gz-ros2-control
 ```

-#### Setting up ROS2 Control
+##### Updating URDF

-In the robot description `robot.urdf.xacro`, add another xacro file for ros2 control and replace `gazebo_control` with it.
+In the robot description `robot.urdf.xacro`, add another xacro file - `ros2_control.xacro` for ros2 control and comment out `gazebo_control`.

 ##### ROS2 Control Xacro

+Our new `ros2_control.xacro` file will have two main tags - a `<ros2_control>` tag with details of the hardware interfaces for the controller manager, and a `<gazebo>` tag.

 ```xml
 <?xml version="1.0"?>